-Model Boat Pond
+Model Boat PondModel Boat Pond

 The Model Boat Pond is a favorite spot for folks of all ages to have fun in the sun operating miniature remote-controlled sailboats, a New York City tradition for almost 140 years.

 Shakespeare’s Garden is a four-acre landscaped oasis located between 79th and 80th Streets on the Westside featuring flowers and plants mentioned in Shakespeare’s works.
-This underrated gem has stone walkways, old-fashioned herbs, colorful flowers, and even apples, all dedicated to William Shakespeare.
-The GardenGarden was created in 1913, renamed for the playwright and, in 1916, dedicated to his memory.
+This underrated gem has stone walkways, traditional herbs, colorful flowers, and even apples, all dedicated to William Shakespeare.
+The GardenGarden was created in 1913, renamed for the playwright, and, in 1916, dedicated to his memory.

-The Central Park Carousel
+The Central Park CarouselThe Central Park Carousel

-The Central Park Lake
+The Central Park LakeThe Central Park Lake

 Every tourist seems to want to pay a visit to Strawberry Fields, created in memory of John Lennon, who lived (and was killed) just across the street at The Dakota.
 The Imagine Mosaic, the centerpiece of this urban retreat, is an iconic symbol now adorning posters and T-shirts.
 It’s a beautiful, peaceful spot often crowded with visitors.
-The site is worth a visit nonetheless
+The site is worth a visit, nonetheless.

-A lesser-known attraction is the Harlem Meer, located in the northeast corner of the Park near 110th Street in a section added to the original site, which had initially ended at 106th Street.
-Some of the activities you can find at the Charles A. Dana Discovery Center, adjacent to the lake that is the Harlem Meer, are the Haarlem Meer Performance Festival, The Halloween Pumpkin Flotilla, and the Winter Holiday Lighting Ceremony.
+A lesser-known attraction is the Harlem Meer, located in the northeast corner of the park near 110th Street in a section added to the original site, which had initially ended at 106th Street.
+Some of the activities you can find at the Charles A. Dana Discovery Center, adjacent to the Lake that is the Harlem Meer, are the Haarlem Meer Performance Festival, The Halloween Pumpkin Flotilla, and the Winter Holiday Lighting Ceremony.

-Delacorte Theater, located just off of 80th street on the southwest corner of the Great Lawn, is in the dead center of the Park.
+Delacorte Theater, located just off of 80th street on the southwest corner of the Great Lawn, is in the dead center of the park.
 This 1800-seat open-air theater is home to the Public Theater’s two annual summers free Shakespeare in the Park productions.

-The Central Park Zoo
+The Central Park ZooThe Central Park Zoo

 The Central Park Zoo is a family-friendly spot.
 It’s small for a zoo, just 6.5-acres, and comprised of naturalistic environments instead of cages.
 The zoo is not free, however, like most of Central Park.
 Tickets for adults cost $18; $13 for children; and $15 for seniors.